Dispersive estimates for discrete Klein-Gordon equations on one-dimensional lattice with quasi-periodic potentials: Abstract

 \section{Abstract}

-We prove $\ell^{1}\!\to\!\ell^{\infty}$ dispersive estimates for the discrete Klein--Gordon equation on $\mathbb Z$ with small real-analytic quasi-periodic potentials, showing that the time-decay rate persists as $(\tfrac13)^{-}$.
-As applications, we derive the corresponding Strichartz estimates and establish small-data global well-posedness for the associated nonlinear discrete Klein--Gordon equation.
+We prove $\ell^{1}\to\ell^{\infty}$ dispersive estimates for the discrete Klein--Gordon equations on $\mathbb Z$ with small real-analytic quasi-periodic potentials, showing that the time-decay rate persists as $(\tfrac13)^{-}$.
+As applications, we derive the corresponding Strichartz estimates.
+Further, we establish the global well-posedness and a scattering theorem for the associated nonlinear discrete Klein--Gordon equations with small data.